5 Ways to give meaningful gifts

 November 28, 2019

 Isn’t it exciting when you find the perfect gift for someone, something that reflects their interests and needs and is also maybe a bit unexpected or creative?
 I keep a notebook of gift ideas that occur to me throughout the year—a restaurant someone raved about (I might get him a gift certificate for dinner there), a book someone mentioned enjoying (I might get her another book by the same author), a favorite color (useful when choosing a scarf).
 You get the idea!
+Meaningful gifts take a little forethought.

 Most of the time, I’m able to be thoughtful about gifting.
 I buy gifts ahead of time, consulting my notebook, thinking about what the recipient might especially like.
 And I try to do the same for the holidays.
 But it doesn’t always work.
-I don’t always have every gift by Thanksgiving (my goal so I can totally revel in the weeks leading up to Xmas), and I don’t always have good gift ideas.
+I don’t always have every gift by Thanksgiving (my goal so I can totally revel in the weeks leading up to Xmas), and I don’t always have good ideas for meaningful gifts.
 (Some people—especially guys—are just hard for me to find the perfect gift for.)
 Sometimes I find myself just wanting to finish up that gift list, already!
 (You know that feeling of “oh, I have to get something, anything, for Uncle George so I can cross him off my list!)

 Keeping the following options in mind, though, helps me avoid that kind of obligatory gift giving and instead offer gifts that provide something worth keeping, whether it’s a tangible item, a skill, or a memory.